 - 1 bunch green onions (sliced)

 - 1/3 cup mayonnaise

 - salt and pepper to taste

 First, husk the corn and remove the silk.
-In a large pot of boiling SUGARED water, cook corn for 1-2 minutes.
-Really, this short amount of time is perfect - you just want to heat the kernels.
+In a large pot of boiling sugared water, cook corn for 1-2 minutes.
+Really, this short amount of time is perfect as you just want to heat the kernels.
 Place the corn in a bowl of ice water and let stand 3-4 minutes.

 Cut the corn off the cob using a sharp knife.
 I like to stand the cobs on end in the center of a bundt pan.
 The kernels will fall into the pan and make less of a mess.

 Combine the corn kernels in a large bowl with the green pepper, onions, and tomatoes.

 In a small bowl combine the sour cream, mayonnaise, basil, garlic vinegar, Parmesan cheese, salt, and pepper and then stir to combine.